 Mirroring cultural and spiritual practices, Nepali cuisine is a vibrant blend of Indian and Tibetan-Chinese influences.
 Full-flavoured curries (without the Indian spice), succulent dumplings, and a host of potato-based snacks you can’t stop eating.
 These are merely an introduction to this colourful cuisine.
 Pokhara is full to the brim with options.

 Dal Bhat is Nepal’s (Unofficial) National Dish and is available at every restaurant you visit – Pokhara Thakali Kitchen has the best in town.
-It is a combination platter of rice, lentil soup, and curry (traditionally vegetarian), served separately and then mixed together and eaten using your hands.
+It is a combination platter of rice, lentil soup, and curry (traditionally vegetarian), served separately and then mixed and eaten using your hands.
 Of course, silverware is available for tourists – but give the hand-eating thing a try at least once.

 But, our favourite spot in town has to be Kabab King.
 Don’t let the name fool you, it is not a Greek-inspired souvlaki place – it is a budget-friendly, hole-in-the-wall serving up local dishes like no other.
-A full, hearty meal of dal bhat and aloo paratha (potato quesadilla) will definitely not break the bank.
+A full, hearty meal of dal bhat and aloo paratha (potato quesadilla) will not break the bank.
 Don’t miss this spot!

 4. Watch an Outdoor Movie at the Movie Garden